syncify-team/syncify-back-end/README.md

 ### Database

-Currently we use MongoDB (until it is changed)
+This repo is currently using a local PostgreSQL instance

+This is temporarily till docker is set up

+You will need to set up a local PostgreSQL db to connect to the db: https://www.postgresql.org/download/

-The repo won't run locally if you don't set up a basic mongodb.
+The repo will run locally if you don't set up a basic PostgreSQL db, however you will see a SequelizeConnectionError
-You can do it in your local checkout; the /data directory is ignored by gitignore.

-If you've never done this before brew services stop mongodb brew uninstall mongodb

-brew tap mongodb/brew
-brew install mongodb-community
-brew services start mongodb-community sudo mkdir -p data/db

-Then
-mongod --dbpath data/db
-in a separate window
-mongo

-then in the mongo interface
-use etherpay

 ---